Want a detailed Dollar Flight Club Review? You’ve come to the right place.

 A standard notice will include the deal price, discount, dates of availability, participating airlines and whether or not the deal is time sensitive (hint — most are).

-They also have something called “Weekend Warrior Domestic Getaways” where they send you weekly domestic getaway deals, leaving Thursday/Friday and coming back Sunday/Monday.
+They also have a program called “Weekend Warrior Domestic Getaways” where they send you weekly domestic getaway deals, leaving Thursday/Friday and coming back Sunday/Monday.

 Is Dollar Flight Club legit?